Advanced Foundation Course in Medical Art

 When are your Open Days?

-Information Open Days are held twice a year for interested students to find out more about this course, which we recommend all interested applicants attend.
+Information Open Days are held twice a year for interested students to come and find out more about our courses.
+We recommend all applicants attend.

 These events are held in February and June/July each year.
 Dates and application forms are available via the website homepage.